log2timeline/l2tdocs/process/Style-guide.md

 * Quote strings as ' (one single quote) or """ (three double quotes) and not " (one double quote).
   * Quote strings in command line arguments (argparse) as "
-* Textual strings should be Unicode strings.
-  * Use the [unicode_literals](http://python-future.org/unicode_literals.html) module to make all strings unicode by default.
-* Use the format() function instead of the %-style of formatting strings.
+* Use the f-string notation, instead of the format() function or %-style of formatting strings.
-  * Use positional or parameter format specifiers with typing e.g. '{0:s}' or '{text:s}' instead of '{0}', '{}' or '{:s}'.
-If we ever want to have language specific output strings we don't need to change the entire codebase (again).
-It also makes is easier in determining what type every parameter is expected to be.
+  * Use parameter format specifiers with typing e.g. '{text:s}' instead of '{text}'.

 ## Exceptions

-* When catching exceptions use "as exception:" not some alternative form like "as error:" or "as details:"
+* When catching exceptions use "as exception:" not some alternative form like "as error:", "as details:" or "as e:"
 * Raise exceptions like this: ```raise MyException('Error message')``` or ```raise MyException```.
 * Although Python allows for ```try ... except ... else``` we prefer not to use it.
 * Make exception messages as useful and descriptive and possible.
 For example, if an argument is out of an acceptable range, print the invalid value to speed-up debugging.